-11.8 Layout, character or condition
+12.7 Layout, character or condition

-Para 7.17 - When considering the issue of a licence in terms of its layout, character or condition, the Licensing Authority will give consideration to general factors such as:
+When considering the issue of a licence in terms of its layout, character or condition, the Licensing Authority will give consideration to general factors such as:

-- Provision of proper access for disabled people; - Safe in terms of its structure and overall standards of maintenance for the building; - Sufficient provision for surveillance and overall supervision; - Standard of fit out of the premises;
+- Provision of proper access for disabled people; - Safe in terms of its structure and overall standards of maintenance for the building; - Sufficient provision for surveillance and overall supervision; - Standard of "fit out" of the premises.

-While the Licensing Authority will not refuse a licence merely because the premises do not have planning permission for use as a sex establishment, the authority will take into account the absence of planning permission to the extent relevant to the statutory grounds for renewal.
+While the Licensing Authority will not refuse a licence merely because the premises do not have planning permission for use as a sex establishment, the authority will take into account the absence of planning permission to the extent relevant to the statutory grounds for refusal.